Introducing Agenda® Termite Baiting System from Envu. A unique and innovative system consisting of:

 Agenda® Termite Bait (Foil Pouch Baiting System offering flexibility) for use in On-Ground and In-Ground Stations, also as an Above Ground Station

-The Agenda® Termite Baiting System has been developed to extend and complement Bayer’s existing termite portfolio: Premise® 200SC Termiticide and Kordon® Termite Barrier.
+The Agenda® Termite Baiting System has been developed to extend and complement Envu’s existing termite portfolio: Premise® 200SC Termiticide and Kordon® Termite Barrier.

-For best results, an integrated termite management program is recommended by Bayer.
+For best results, an integrated termite management program is recommended by Envu.

 Trials in the USA (carried out in the ’70s) indicate stations that are located on or above the ground are found much sooner than stations which are placed in the ground.